THE MEWS FABRICS AND FURNISHINGS

 The Mews was conceived and created by Annabel Haan, a devotee of all things bright and beautiful:

-I have sourced items from companies and people I know and highly respect, whose products bring serious quality, style and loveliness as well as unique designs.
+I have sourced items from companies and people I know and highly respect, whose products bring serious quality and style as well as unique designs - each product is hand-picked for your home.
+I don't trade in things that are mass produced and try to find items that are as "naturally" produced as possibly, without leaving a big carbon footprint.

 How can you not love hand-block printing?
 Those simple and beautiful motifs that are repeated with reassuring regularity and such dexterity to create something special in our crazy world.
 Some of the Indian designs have been around for centuries and the longevity of these designs and the enduring quality of the very fine cotton is something that I find irresistible.